hiiamboris/red-cli-gitlab-mirror/mockups/parse/README.md

   -e, --enum                      Display line numbers together with the text
                                   (implies /lines)
-  -c, --collect                   Collect matches and print to the console -v, --verbose                   Verbose output
+  -c, --collect                   Collect matches and print to the console -w, --write                     Write the contents back (incompatible with
+                                  --collect)
+  -v, --verbose                   Verbose output
       --version                   Display program version and exit -h, --help                      Display this help text and exit